pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### API

+The PodSpec gets extended.
+Types and structs referenced from PodSpec (ResourceClaimTemplate, ResourceClaimSpec) must be placed in all versions of `core.k8s.io` to keep those packages self-contained.

-ResourceClaim and ResourceClass are new built-in types in a new `cdi.k8s.io/v1alpha1` API group.
+ResourceClaim and ResourceClass are new built-in types in the `core.k8s.io/v1alpha1` API group.
 This was chosen instead of using CRDs because core Kubernetes components must interact with them and installation of CRDs as part of cluster creation is an unsolved problem.

-The PodSpec gets extended.
-Types and structs referenced from PodSpec (ResourceClaimTemplate, ResourceClaimSpec) must be placed in `core.k8s.io/v1` to avoid a cyclic dependency because `cdi.k8s.io/v1alpha1` depends on NodeSelector from the core API.
+They could be defined in some other API group (`node.k8s.io`, some new group) but having everything in the same group is less confusing for users.

 Secrets are not part of this API: if a resource driver needs secrets, for example to access its own backplane, then it can define custom parameters for